 - Personal Statement - (5 pages max with one-inch margins, standard single-spaced and 10-point minimum font) – The statement is the candidate’s “voice” in the promotion process and should provide perspective on and context for the candidate’s accomplishments at Georgia Tech with regard to the five criteria for Academic Professionals.
 Academic Professionals should clearly label the three areas of superior performance in their statement and consolidate information relevant to them under those labels.
 This statement should reference the three (3) to five (5) examples of relevant best work and indicate how these relevant works are related to the areas of superior performance.
 The narrative should be written in the third person, with a three- page minimum and five-page maximum limit with one inch margins, standard single- spaced, and 10-point minimum font.

-- Curriculum Vitae - Summarizes biographical, personal, and professional data using the Institute standard format for academic professionals.
+- Curriculum Vitae (Updated for 2018 )- Summarizes biographical, personal, and professional data using the Institute standard format for academic professionals.

 - Three (3) to Five (5) examples of relevant best work – Work that represents the candidate’s contributions in administration, service, and/or the candidate’s field.
 These may include reports, published papers, books, software, patents, art productions, or other relevant examples that reflect their superior performance and will be recognized by their peers as such.